-SANTA ANA (CNS) - Orange County has moved much closer to escaping the most-restrictive tier of the state's coronavirus monitoring system, as the weekly update from the state showed the county has met a key metric to be moved from the purple to the red tier.
+SANTA ANA (CNS) - Orange County moved much closer to escaping the most-restrictive tier of the state's coronavirus monitoring system today, as the weekly update from the state showed that it meets a key criteria to be moved from the purple to the red tier.

 The county's test positivity rate improved from 7.8% last week to 5.4% Tuesday, and the adjusted case rate per 100,000 on a seven-day average with a seven-day lag improved from 20.7 to 11.9.
 The Health Equity Quartile Positivity Rate, which reflects the rates in lower-income and minority neighborhood hot spots, improved from 10.7% to 7%.